Utah UCCJEA

 accordance with this chapter.

-(2) A court may utilize any remedy available under other law of
+(2) A court may utilize any remedy available under other law of this state to

-other remedies to enforce a child custody determination.
+remedies to enforce a child custody determination.

 (1) A court of this state which does not have jurisdiction to modify a child